Time Interfaces in Bianisotropic Media: Discussion and Conclusions

-As was discussed in Section~\ref{ss_ms}, magnetoelectric parameters of the four classes of bianisotropic media define and control all possible symmetry breaking of response to waves illuminating the opposite sides of static uniaxial metasurfaces.
-Obviously, if the metasuraface is static, frequency of the incident waves is always preserved.
-In this study we have found a possibility to break also the symmetry of frequency conversions at time inhomogeneities if the medium is bianisotropic.
-We expect that future studies of time-modulated bianisotropic metasurfaces will reveal that the identified direction-dependent phenomena at single interfaces will allow full control over response of metasurfaces at all illuminations, not only in terms of the amplitude, phase, and polarization, but also freqeuncies of the scattered waves.
-Furthermore, it becomes possible to investigate such sophisticated problems as bianisotropic temporal slabs, in which the magnetoelectric coupling can be turned on/off one or several times.
-Finally, we note the identified extreme phenomena of dramatic changes of the frequency and amplitude of waves, even up to complete elimination of the electromagnetic field of a propagating wave for a specific value of one of the magnetoelectric coefficients.
+As was discussed in Section~\ref{ss_ms}, magnetoelectric parameters of the four classes of bianisotropic media define and control all possible symmetry breaking in response to waves illuminating the opposite sides of static uniaxial metasurfaces.
+Obviously, if the metasurface is static, the frequency of the incident waves is always preserved.
+In this study, we have found a possibility to break also the symmetry of frequency conversions at time inhomogeneities if the medium is bianisotropic.
+We expect that future studies of time-modulated bianisotropic metasurfaces will reveal that the identified direction-dependent phenomena at single interfaces will allow full control over the response of metasurfaces at all illuminations, not only in terms of the amplitude, phase, and polarization but also frequencies of the scattered waves.
+Furthermore, it is anticipated that further investigations of such sophisticated problems as bianisotropic temporal slabs, in which the magnetoelectric coupling can be turned on/off several times, will reveal even more drastic and multifaceted effects.
+Finally, we note the identified extreme phenomena of dramatic changes in the frequency and amplitude of waves, even up to the complete elimination of the electromagnetic field of a propagating wave for a specific value of one of the magnetoelectric coefficients.